-- If applicants have already started on the SI Modular Pathway, they must have successfully passed the previous module with Ulster University (from 2011) in order to start the next module.
-In addition, each stage of the programme – Postgraduate Certificate or Diploma – must also be completed within 5 years if returning after exiting at each stage and the Masters must be completed within one year.
-If an applicant wishes to progress through the whole programme without exiting at any stage to return to complete later, they must complete the whole programme in 5 years.
+3. If applicants have already started on the SI MSc Pathway, they must have successfully passed the previous module within 6 years in order to start the next module.
+In addition, each stage of the programme – Postgraduate Certificate or Diploma – must also be completed within 6 years if returning after exiting at each stage and the Masters must be completed within one year.
+If an applicant wishes to progress through the whole programme without exiting at any stage to return to complete later, they must complete the whole programme in 6 years.

 Teaching and learning assessment